Start From

 Day 8: Breakfast, Lunch& Dinner-Own Cost!

 Depart after breakfast for either a hike to view San Rock Art paintings, at Echo Caves +- 3 hours round trip.
 Travel to the town of Morija and visit the Morija museum.
 Where the whole history of Lesotho is given!
-Thereafter viewing of the King's Palace (strictly no photos allowed).
+After that viewing of the King's Palace (strictly no photos allowed).

 Lunch in Roma.
 Traditional Barbeque Style at a Local Restaurant.